telerik/winforms-docs/controls/taskbar-button/features/jumplist.md

 # Jump List

 A jump list is a system-provided menu that appears when the user right-clicks a program in the taskbar.
-It is used to provide quick access to *recently* or *frequently* used documents and offers direct links to app functionality.
+It is used to provide quick access to *recently* or *frequently* used documents and offers direct links to app's functionality.

 >caption Jump List for Visual Studio 2022 Preview